 Acknowledgements: I am incredibly grateful to Dr. Gabrielle Wills for constructive feedback, thoughtful suggestions, and valuable guidance on an earlier version of this work.
 I also owe thanks to participants of the Research on Socio-Economic Policy's (RESEP) 2024 Quantitative Education Research conference.
 I gratefully acknowledge funding from Allan and Gill Gray Philanthropies as part of the Covid-Generation project.
 Any remaining errors or omissions are my own.
+The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of Allan & Gill Gray Philanthropies.

-&lt;sup>1Development Policy Research Unit, School of Economics, University of Cape Town, South Africa. tim.kohler@uct.ac.za,
+&lt;sup>1Development Policy Research Unit, School of Economics, University of Cape Town, South Africa. tim.kohler@uct.ac.za.